anssihalmeaho/apprunner/README.md

 Values are identified by names (string) and by tokens (string).

-Token forms it's own namespace for name-value pairs.
+Token forms its own namespace for name-value pairs.

 #### setval